| | |

 an application was compiled and tested will be identical to the

+code library environment under which the application is run.
 Ok.
 Example time.
 Suppose you create the DogMatic kennel manager

 to use the MyDataBox database engine as a client-side database.